xitop/edzed/docs/simulation.rst

      :meth:`is_ready` can be used to check if this state was reached.

   #.
 Initialize all blocks.
 Asynchronous block initialization routines
-     (if any) are invoked in parallel.
+     (if any) are invoked concurrently.
 After the initialization all blocks have a valid output, i.e any value except :const:`UNDEF`.
      If you need to synchronize with this stage, use :meth:`wait_init`.